Bonner Leaders Program - Prospective Students

 Grounded in civic engagement, the Bonner Program provides students with opportunities to get involved as college students in various initiatives.
 Participants commit to civic engagement work, skill development, and reflection-based seminars while receiving financial support for their efforts.
 In addition, the program helps to create a collaborative campus culture through its unique, four-year cohort model.

 - Make community engagement and leadership development one of your highest priorities

 - Perform up to 150 hours of civic engagement work through the academic year by serving an average of 6 hours a week in community-based internship placements

-- Declare and fulfill a Civic Engagement minor of study as a means to develop theory behind civic practice
+- Option to complete the Civic Engagement minor of study as a means to develop the theory behind civic practice

-- Participate in any mandatory Bonner trips, events, and projects including a first year service trip, sophomore exchange, junior leadership, and senior capstone thesis
+- Participate in Bonner trips, events, and projects including a first-year service trip, sophomore exchange, junior leadership, and senior capstone thesis

 - Be college work-study eligible

 - Bonner positions are limited to students who qualify for Federal College Work-Study.
 In order to be considered for College Work-Study, a student must complete the Free Application for Federal Student Aid (FAFSA) annually.
 College Work-Study is need-based and is not guaranteed.
 If you have questions about your eligibility, please contact the Office of Financial Aid for assistance.